 A Story of Hope, A Family's Genetic Destiny, and the Science That Rescued Them

 Gina Kolata demystifies the science of personal health.
-Author of the upcoming Mercies in Disguise (2017), Kolata’s acclaimed books and front page New York Times stories—on stem cell research, new cancer treatments, exercise, advances in cloning—have influenced public policy and upended conventional wisdom.
-In keynotes, she relates it all to the bigger picture: what it means for you, and for your future.
+The author of six books, including Mercies in Disguise, Kolata’s acclaimed writing and front page New York Times stories—on stem cell research, new cancer treatments, exercise, cloning, and more—have influenced public policy and upended conventional wisdom.
+In talks, she relates it all to the bigger picture: what it means for you and your future.

 “Mercies in Disguise reads like a medical thriller; I simply couldn’t stop once I began.”— Dr. Abraham Verghese, author of the bestselling Cutting for Stone